-From the discussion at the end of Sec.~\ref{subsec:optimarational}, we can see that $\matrixform{\resolventamp}$'s discretized {\BCT}s (equivalently, the DC states in the compressed spectrum) are responsible for $\matrixform{\resolventamp}$'s near-threshold behavior.
-As shown in the Secs.~\ref{sec:two-body} and~\ref{sec:three-body}, these poles exponentially cluster toward the branch points or thresholds, similar to the pole distribution in the (near)-optimal rational approximation.
-The threshold locations depend only on a particular $H$, but will the distribution of the discretized {\BCT} poles be sensitive to the sources, i.e., different dynamics?
+From the discussion at the end of Sec.~\ref{subsec:optimarational}, one can see that $\matrixform{\resolventamp}$'s discretized {\BCT}s (equivalently, the DC states in the compressed spectrum) are responsible for $\matrixform{\resolventamp}$'s near-threshold behavior.
+As will be shown in the Secs.~\ref{sec:two-body} and~\ref{sec:three-body}, these poles exponentially cluster toward the branch points or thresholds, similar to the pole distribution in the (near-)optimal rational approximation.
+The threshold locations depend only on a particular $H$, but will the distribution of the discretized \BCT poles be sensitive to the sources, i.e., different dynamics?
 The numeric results in the Secs.~\ref{sec:two-body} and~\ref{sec:three-body} suggest the answer is no, which is consistent with the distribution being the property of a spectrum (albeit compressed) but not a property unique to specific dynamics.
-This is also in parallel with the observation that the ``widespread'' behavior of the pole distribution in the (near)-optimal rational approximation of functions with branch points is determined mainly by the locations of the branch points but not significantly by the other details of the functions~\cite{Trefethen2021NodeClustering, Trefethen2023review}.
+This is also in parallel with the observation that the ``widespread'' behavior of the pole distribution in the (near-)optimal rational approximation of functions with branch points is determined mainly by the locations of the branch points but not significantly by the other details of the functions~\cite{Trefethen2021NodeClustering, Trefethen2023review}.

-Moreover, the exponential clustering of the discretized {\BCT} poles also means we need a small number of them (i.e., low-dim subspace) to approximate the smooth component of $\resolventamp$---defined as the full $\resolventamp$ with the resonance contributions subtracted---over an extensive range of real energies (see e.g., Fig.~\ref{fig:Swave_BE_10_LAM2_200_poles}).
+Moreover, the exponential clustering of the discretized \BCT poles also means one needs a small number of them (i.e., low-dim subspace) to approximate the smooth component of $\resolventamp$---defined as the full $\resolventamp$ with the resonance contributions subtracted---over an extensive range of real energies (see e.g., Fig.~\ref{fig:Swave_BE_10_LAM2_200_poles}).
 This explains the feasibility of compressing the DC component of the continuum spectra.
 Of course, the bound and resonance states are the other spectra components, but their number can not be reduced.

 Now, the task is to determine $c_\alpha(E,\vectheta)$'s dependence on $E$ and $\vectheta$, as addressed below.
-As a reminder, if we fix $\vectheta$ to a specific value without varying them, the emulation is called CEE, and otherwise, it is named CERPE.
+As a reminder, if I fix $\vectheta$ to a specific value without varying them, the emulation is called CEE; otherwise, it is named CERPE.